beatrizurda/Urda-Garcia_Patient_Stratification/README.md

 These results solidly support the existence of molecular mechanisms behind many of the known comorbidities.
 All the information can be explored on a large scale and in detail at <a href="http://disease-perception.bsc.es/rgenexcom/">http://disease-perception.bsc.es/rgenexcom/</a>.

+## Frequently used terms
+- Disease Similarity Network (DSN): disease-disease network.
+Two diseases are connected if their gene expression profiles correlate significantly (positively or negatively)
+- Meta-patients: groups of patients from a given disease with a similar gene expression profile.
+- Stratified Similarity Network (SSN): extension of the DSN network thar includes the meta-patients.
+Hence, the SSN contains three types of links: (1) links between diseases, (2) links between diseases and meta-patients and (3) links between meta-patients.

 <!-- WEB APPLICATION -->
 ## Web Application: rgenexcom